MicrosoftDocs/windows-dev-docs/hub/apps/design/input/keyboard-interactions.md

 ***Xbox One Onscreen Keyboard***

-Depending on the device, the software keyboard appears when a text field or other editable text control gets focus, or when the user manually enables it through the **Notification Center**:
+Depending on the device, the touch keyboard appears when a text field or other editable text control gets focus, or when the user manually enables it through the **Notification Center**:

 ![touch keyboard icon in the notification center](images/keyboard/touch-keyboard-notificationcenter.png)